ahaythorpe/PL-300-Exam-Notes/README.md

 That’s why LASTNONBLANK is more reliable in rolling or trailing period calculations.

-⚙️ When Ignoring Blank Spaces
+## ⚙️ Ignoring Blank Spaces - LASTDATE vs LASTNOBLANK

 Blanks in DAX are not treated as “empty strings”; they are actual nulls.